bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 I have a love-hate relationship with `make`.

 On one hand, it is one of my favorite tools.
-I can confidently rely on it because I know the vast majority of distros are likely to have it, meaning wherever I am working, it will probably be accessible to me.
-When it is set up well, the interface for invoking `make` to build your project is hard to beat.
-If your project is small and the build is simple, it's easy to setup and start getting value from it.

-On the other hand, writing makefiles for anything other than trivial builds has been tripping me up since day one.
-At first, the language and syntax of makefiles seem simple and austere, but the more you learn, the more you realize how many sharp edges are buried in the details.
-Oftentimes, I feel like I have a clear build task I want `make` to perform, but it can be hard to express that task in a way the tool is happy with.
-Every time I come back to writing non-trivial makefiles, I feel like I have to relearn all sorts of oddities to get comfortable again.
+It is installed almost everywhere.
+For simple projects it is easy to setup.
+When setup well, it is easy to run and extends.
+On the other hand, writing makefiles for anything other than trivial builds can be tough.
+The language and syntax of makefiles has many sharp edges buried in the details.
+Every time I want to write a non-trivial makefile, I have to reacquaint myself with a grab bag of make specific stuff to get going again.

 I created this _study guide_ in an attempt to really solidify my understanding of the core features you can use in makefiles.
-My hope is that through the process of writing these notes, I will have familiarized myself enough with the tool to avoid being so flustered the next time I need to use it.
+To make this study guide, I did two things:

+1. I read a few papers that generally describe build systems.
+I then tried to describe `make` framed in the terms of those papers.
+That is what is covered in the [Make as a Build System](#make-as-a-build-system) section
+2. I read through almost every section of the official [make documentation](https://www.gnu.org/software/make/manual/make.html) and tried to note down the features of the tool and the language that'd I'd come across or used before.
+I then tried to explain each of those features in my own words in a section of this document.

 Disclaimer: This post is more of a collection of notes than a cohesive piece of writing.
-I have not taken the time to massage this into writing that flows, and quite frankly, this is not a topic or post that I want to make that investment in.
-I am posting this in-spite of its rough condition because it might still have some value for others in this form!
+I have not taken the time to massage this into writing that flows, and frankly, this is neither the topic nor the post that I want to make that investment in.
+I am publishing this in spite of its rough condition because it might still have some value for others and because not everything needs to be perfect 💎

 ## Make as a Build System